Intensive outpatient programs, or IOPs, treat addiction while offering home-life flexibility and freedom.

 - How do intensive outpatient programs work?

-- What is the difference between inpatient and outpatient?
+- What is the difference between inpatient programs and outpatient treatment programs?

 - What services are offered in IOPs for addiction?